andrewbruner/andrewbruner.dev/src/posts/the-algorithm-of-the-isbn.md

 layout: post.njk
 permalink: '/{{ postTitle | slugify }}/'
 labels: ['javascript', 'algorithms']
 description: 'Today I learned that the ISBN numbers on books have a built-in validation algorithm.
-Follow along here to see how I wrote my own JavaScript function that uses this algorithm and validates any ISBN argument given to it . . .'
+Follow along here to see how I wrote my own JavaScript function that uses this algorithm and validates any ISBN argument given to it.'
 ---

 Today I learned that the ISBN numbers on books have a built-in validation algorithm.
 Follow along here to see how I wrote my own JavaScript function that uses this algorithm and validates any ISBN argument given to it.